slhck/napping-player/README.md

 - If you find any issues or have suggestions for features, please post them on the [GitHub issue tracker](https://github.com/slhck/napping-player/issues).
 Please mention your Android version and hardware, as well as specific steps to reproduce a bug.
 - If you want to help develop this player, please contact me at `slhck` at `me.com` or simply submit pull requests.

-## Literature

-- Risvik, Einar, Jean A. McEwan, and Marit Rødbotten.
-"Evaluation of sensory profiling and projective mapping data."
-Food quality and preference 8.1 (1997): 63-71.
-- Pagès, Jérôme.
-"Collection and analysis of perceived product inter-distances using multiple factor analysis: Application to the study of 10 white wines from the Loire Valley."
-Food quality and preference 16.7 (2005): 642-649.
-- Perrin, Lucie, et al. "Comparison of three sensory methods for use with the Napping® procedure: Case of ten wines from Loire valley."
-Food Quality and Preference 19.1 (2008): 1-11.
-- Nestrud, Michael A., and Harry T. Lawless.
-"Perceptual mapping of citrus juices using projective mapping and profiling data from culinary professionals and consumers."
-Food quality and preference 19.4 (2008): 431-438.
-- Nestrud, Michael A., and Harry T. Lawless.
-"Recovery of subsampled dimensions and configurations derived from napping data by MFA and MDS."
-Attention, Perception, & Psychophysics 73.4 (2011): 1266-1278.